Today we have a fascinating and somewhat scientific topic to discuss: how long to boil water in a microwave and on the stovetop.

-There are many benefits to having this knowledge including safely boiling water for drinking, creating an efficient workflow during meal prep, and not overboiling or underboiling, which may result in uneven cooking of your ingredients.
+There are many benefits to having this knowledge, including knowing how to have safe water for drinking, creating an efficient workflow during meal prep, and not overboiling or underboiling, which may result in uneven cooking of your ingredients.

 If you enjoy topics like this, make sure to check out the many other discussions I have on my blog.
 Some that my readers find most handy are How to Defrost Chicken In The Microwave and How Many Grams In An Ounce.

 Okay, so I get it!
 It’s such a strange question to ask.
 But here’s the thing, there are MANY reasons why it’s important.

 For one, boiling is a technique used to make safe cooking and drinking water.
 If you don’t boil it long enough (or to the correct temperature), the harmful bacteria won’t be killed, and you can still get very ill from what you drink.
 See how knowing how long to boil water and its temperature plays a crucial role here?

 Secondly, too many people cook their food in simmering or steaming water.
 Unfortunately, this causes the ingredient or item to cook unevenly and often for a lot longer than it should.
 What you will be left with is either an undercooked product or one that is cooked in an odd way (overcooked on the outside and undercooked on the inside).

 And finally, there are a lot of factors that influence this.
 This may ultimately affect your preparations and how long it takes.
 Think about a big pot filled with potatoes.

 So, as you can see, there is a lot of value in knowing how long to heat water in a microwave or stovetop.